-Occasionally a truly inspirational event challenges people to question their own boundaries in a story never before told.
-This is one such case as Cathy Birchall set out on a yearlong motorcycle adventure to circle the world with her companion Bernard Smith.
-However, what makes this event truly extraordinary is the fact that Cathy Birchall was completely blind.
+Occasionally a truly inspirational event challenges people to question their own boundaries.
+In a story never before told one such case involves Cathy Birchall who set out on a motorcycle adventure to circle the world with her companion Bernard Smith.
+However, what makes this event truly extraordinary and totally unique is the fact that Cathy Birchall was completely blind.

-An incredible undertaking, narrated with fantastic honesty.”
+“An incredible undertaking, narrated with fantastic honesty.”
 Overland Magazine

 Motorcycle Adventure and courage all the way…